Giulio Clovio

 Engraving of the Cabinet des Estampes Enea Vico after Giulio Clovio (1522).

-Juraj Julije Klović (Giorgio Giulio Clovio; 1498 – 5 January 1578) was a Croatian-Italian illuminator, miniaturist, and painter born in the Kingdom of Croatia, who was mostly active in Renaissance Italy.
+Juraj Julije Klović or Giorgio Giulio Clovio (1498 – 5 January 1578) was a Croatian–Italian illuminator, miniaturist, and painter born in the Kingdom of Croatia, who was mostly active in Renaissance Italy.
 He is considered the greatest illuminator of the Italian High Renaissance, and arguably the last very notable artist in the long tradition of the illuminated manuscript, before some modern revivals.

 Biography

 Giulio Clovio was born in Grižane, a village in Kingdom of Croatia (today's Croatia).

 He came from a Croatian family, and he is known as Clovio Croata.

 It is not known where he had his early training, but he may have studied art with monks at Rijeka of Novi Bazar when he was young.